Call Kirk: 0476 479 835

 A lot of consumers are away from their home during the day.
 "So how can I get the most savings out of my system?"

-You can buy efficient timers that you can set through the day that will run heavy electricity using appliances.
-Like dishwashers, washing machines or dryers.
+You can buy efficient timers that you can set through the day that will run heavy electricity using appliances - such as dishwashers, washing machines or dryers.
 Alot of these newer appliances also have this feature built in.

 For further advice call Kirk today!